 Lasers – I are unable to film where lasers are being used under any circumstances (a result of previous very high repair bills caused by laser damage).

 Half Day Rates – I rarely accept half day bookings as will often have standard day enquiries for the same date.
-Where I do accept a half day booking this is limited to up to 4 hours attendance and is charged at £300 (kit not included).
+Where I do accept a half day booking this is limited to up to 4 hours attendance and is charged at £400 plus costs (kit not included).
 Please note this only applies to bookings that are requested as half day bookings in advance, not standard day bookings that happen to be less than 4 hours attendance.
 Should additional time be required beyond 4 hours attendance on a half day booking then it no longer qualifies as a half day and the day will be charged as a standard filming day as outlined above.
 Kit charges apply depending on what is required.